iibrahim70/edu-fusion-client/readme.md

   - Toastify JS
   - Swiper JS

+## Payment
+For Payment, Stripe Integration is used.
+Please refer to the Stripe documentation for implementation details.

 ## Contributions

 Contributions to the Fashion Design School MERN stack website are welcome.
 If you find any issues or have any suggestions, please open an issue or submit a pull request on GitHub.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code as per your requirements.

 ## Contact

-For any further information or inquiries, please contact us at [aviknuhash70@gmail.com].
+For any further information or inquiries, please contact us at [Email](aviknuhash70@gmail.com).